najabba/Legitron/README.md

 This repository contains the foundational research contributing to **Legitron**, an initiative at the EPFL Light Lab to develop a domain-specialized Large Language Model for International Humanitarian Law.

 While the ultimate goal of Legitron is a fully deployable legal assistant, this project focuses on the **comparative analysis and validation of training methodologies**.
 We explore various base models, fine-tuning strategies (Instruction Fine-Tuning), and Retrieval-Augmented Generation (RAG) pipelines on a targeted scale.
-The insights derived here—identifying effective strategies and eliminating suboptimal approaches—serve as the empirical groundwork for the future full-scale development of Legitron.
+The insights derived here serve as the empirical groundwork for the future full-scale development of Legitron.

 ## 📂 Project Structure